test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2022_Educator_Pilot/RNAseq_fastq_to_counts_JN/Example_RNAseq_fastq_to_counts_JN/RNAseq_fastq_to_counts_JN_Answer_Key.md

 	>
 	> Note the same set of sequences (mate pairs) for the first two transcripts and the same set of sequences (mate pairs) for the last three transcripts.

 3. How many reads align in the same orientation relative to the reference?
 What about in the opposite orientation?
-How to you know?
+How do you know?
 	> 5 reads align in the same orientation relative to the reference (positive TLEN value).
 	>
 	> 5 reads align in the opposite orientation relative to the reference (negative TLEN value).